Joining a Programme

 - We provide scaffolding strategies to support comprehension and expression making sure that our language support is aligned with NCEA.

-In Papakura High, we value the importance of supporting ELLs in their Language learning to ensure:
+At Papakura High School, we value the importance of supporting ELLs in their language learning to ensure:

 Academic Achievement